 Jim and Dave are brothers.
 They haven't spoken in years and don't like each other very much, but are forced to come together for a week when their dad dies in Kansas City.
 Alonzo Mourning ...
 See full summary »

 Box elder bugs are loud, scary looking, and dependent on group swarming.
 Yet, they're also completely harmless and extremely passive aggressive.
 Using this metaphor to address a generation ...
 See full summary »

 When Jim - a disenchanted yet highly popular college professor - learns of his father's death, he must track down his deadbeat brother Dave and deliver him to the funeral.
 Upon arrival, ...
 See full summary »

 Bi-polar mall security guard Ronnie Barnhardt is called into action to stop a flasher from turning shopper's paradise into his personal peep show.
 But when Barnhardt can't bring the culprit to justice, a surly police detective, is recruited to close the case.

-In the Dzhugdzhur Mountains, Eastern Siberia, the criminal Dieter Von Cunth robs a Russian X5 nuclear warhead.
+In the Dzhugdzhur Mountains, Eastern Siberia, the criminal Dieter Von Cunth steals a Russian X5 nuclear warhead.
 Colonel James Faith travels to Rio Bamba, Ecuador, with the efficient Lieutenant Dixon Piper to summon the retired special operative MacGruber to retrieve the X5.
 MacGruber is considered deceased after the death of his beloved wife Casey by his archenemy Cunth in their wedding.
 MacGruber teams up with Piper and Vicki St. Elmo and they learn that the evil Cunth intends to use the warhead to destroy Washington D.C.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 21 of 36 people found this review helpful.

 Was this review helpful to you?